Q&A with Drew Schiller

-Can you tell us about your company and the challenges you are solving within the remote monitoring space?
+Can you tell us about your company and the challenges you are facing in the remote monitoring space?

 More than 100 million Americans are living with chronic conditions that could benefit from remote monitoring and virtual care each day.
 Most RPM programs today are based around sending people a kit with devices, and the data lives on a point solution dashboard.
 Scaling these programs to a population is impossible due to cost constraints and clinical operations barriers.
 We believe that to scale remote care to everyone who needs it, solutions must be highly affordable at scale and deployed in the clinical workflow to gain clinician trust and adoption.

 We launched Validic while thinking about how our daily activities matter greatly to our health and longevity.
 Yet healthcare providers don’t know what actions we’re taking, and therefore can’t consider them when providing care.
 We recognized that people use thousands of personal health apps and devices, but the data are locked on our phones.
 So we built what is now the largest health IoT platform in the world with the goal of making everyday data part of everyday healthcare.

 How does your company differentiate from other remote monitoring vendors?

 Validic is a digital health platform.
 We help healthcare providers offer remote care at a population scale.
 While other companies in our space only provide remote monitoring, we’re a remote care workflow tool.
 We provide an easy way for clinicians to understand what is happening in people’s daily lives by capturing biometric and qualitative data.
 We help these clinicians work more effectively and efficiently and deliver exception-based care by separating signal from noise.
 In this way, clinicians can spend less time checking in on patients and focus their efforts helping those who need it most.

 What are some of the biggest changes your company has seen around how health systems are approaching remote monitoring since 2020?